 Note: As there are variations of the height and versions offered by different suppliers, I should once again point out that caution should be taken before ordering the Triopo GT-3228X8C tripod.
 I suggest that you communicate with the supplier first.

 I hope you found this review useful, thank you for viewing.

 Price & Availability:

 Current Price of the updated GT-3228X8C CF Tripod is EUR 175,00 (+Shipping where applicable)

-and is available bei Amazon.de, from Amazon.co.uk, chez Amazon.fr, su Amazon.it and from Amazon.com
+and is available bei Amazon.de, from Amazon.co.uk, chez Amazon.fr, su Amazon.it, from Amazon.com and from eBay

 Triopo RS-3 Ball Head Review